 Also, make sure to get at least one adjustable wrench for your toolbox, RideApart reports.
 Plus, many cars and bikes use hexagonal bolts, which require Allen keys.

 Speaking of ratchets, that’s another useful car and motorcycle tool for your toolbox.
 And ratchets require socket sets in order to work.
 Many socket sets include both metric and imperial sockets.
-Also, although you can remove oil filters with dedicated pliers, there are also oil filter ‘wrenches’ which slot into ratchets, The Drive reports.
+Also, although you can remove oil filters with dedicated pliers, there are also oil filter ‘wrenches’ that slot into ratchets, The Drive reports.

 Electric car tools